AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

 #### 📌 Synchronization

-- Two levels of Barrier synchronoizations in CUDA
+- Three levels of Barrier [synchronoizations](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#synchronization-functions) in CUDA
   - **System-level**
     - Wait for all work on both the host and the device to complete
       - Many CUDA API calls and all kernel launches are asynchronous w.r.t. the host